DevInCube/libprogbase/README.md

 ## Installation and linkage

-Clone this repository, cd to root directory and execute:
+Clone this repository, cd to newly created `libprogbase/` directory and execute this command in it:
 ~~~~
 sudo make install
 ~~~~